PromasterGuru/Maintenance-Tracker-App/README.md

-# Maintenance-Tracker-App User Interface
+Maintenance-Tracker-App User Interface
 -------------------------------------------
+This is a web based application that allows Admin and clients to interact.
+Clients post their maintenance or repair requests while Admin approves or rejects them.
-#Created by promaster
+Created by promaster
-#Developed usign HTML5,CSS3, and JavaScript
+Developed usign HTML5,CSS3, and JavaScript